Princess Jinxiang: Life

-"The Records of the End of Wei" suggests that He Yan and Princess Jinxiang were half-siblings, sharing the same mother but having different fathers.
-However, it also indicates that Princess Jinxiang's mother was the Lady Du (the mother of Cao Lin).
+The Records of the End of Wei suggests that He Yan and Princess Jinxiang were half-siblings, sharing the same mother but having different fathers.
+However, it also indicates that Princess Jinxiang's mother was Lady Du (the mother of Cao Lin).
 Pei Xiu, however, challenged this assertion, stating that the mention of He Yan marrying his half-sister was too indecent to believe, especially considering that Princess Jinxiang was supposed to be born to Lady Du.
 This indicates that Princess Jinxiang's birth could not have occurred earlier than 199, as Lady Du was accepted into Cao Cao's residence at the end of 198.
 Scholar Zheng Xin, in his work "A Study on He Yan's Birth Year," suggested that He Yan was likely born in 196, and Princess Jinxiang was likely born in 201, based on typical marriage ages during the late Eastern Han Dynasty and the age of their son, who was five or six years old when He Yan died.

-Furthermore, an excerpt from "Selections of Distinguished Essays from the Zhengming Era" quotes from "The Annals of Wei," mentioning, "The Taizu emperor's Lady Du bore him the Cao Lin (Prince of Pei) and the Princess Gaoping."
+Furthermore, an excerpt from Selections of Distinguished Essays from the Zhaoming Taizi quotes from The Annals of Wei: "The Taizu Emperor's Lady Du bore him Cao Lin (Prince of Pei) and the Princess Gaoping."
 It remains uncertain whether the Princess Gaoping is the same as Princess Jinxiang or if Lady Du had another daughter who was titled Princess of Gaoping.